 This isn’t to be confused with having multiple GWs in one week.

 Sometimes there are midweek GWs.
 These do not constitute a double gameweek – only when at least one team has two fixtures within one GW.

-Many managers will want to know when a DGW will first occur in FPL 2021/22.
-We try to shed some light on that below.
+Many managers will want to know when the DGWs will occur in FPL 2022/23, so we try to shed some light on that below.

-Naturally DGWs present a great opportunity to garner more points.
-It’s also important to know when these Double Gameweeks are coming ahead of time so you can prepare your team accordingly.
+Naturally, DGWs present a great opportunity to garner more points.
+It’s also important to know when these double gameweeks are coming ahead so you can prepare your team accordingly.

-The number of Double Gameweeks in a season depends on various factors.
-The 2021/22 could be wild due to the increased likelihood of postponements.
+The number of double gameweeks in a season depends on various factors.

 Confirmed Double Gameweek